Gimli (Middle-earth): Adaptations

 Gimli was voiced by David Buck in Ralph Bakshi's 1978 animated version of The Lord of the Rings.
 Here he is drawn as being almost as tall as the rest of the non-hobbit members of the Fellowship.
 Gimli does not appear in Rankin/Bass's 1980 animated version of The Return of the King.
+He is portrayed by Tomi Salmela-Nikunen in the 1993 Finnish miniseries Hobitit.